bobbycomet/Appify/README.md

 **Every app runs in its own isolated profile with its own icon and launcher.
 Everything is handled automatically, but fully customizable if you want it.**

+Version 2.2.1 had some cleanup of presets and apps in the list

 Version 2.2.0 is now out with an added feature.
 Firefox userChrome.css support. **THIS IS AN ADVANCED AND FRAGILE FEATURE!
 This is not Appify's fault.** userChrome.css can break as quickly as it is made.
 This is because of how Firefox changes and updates.
 If you use them, I do not have a store or any defaults.
 This is an **OPT-IN** feature only; you can ignore it.

 Better Nvidia support for X11 on Firefox and Chromium-based browsers.